lewagon/dotfiles/01-Ruby/05-Regular-Expressions/02-Double-Rainbow/README.md

  Definitely a vivid color scheme with bright orange and shiny yellow,\
  many shades of blue, oscillating between purple and indigo! but not much green"

-p last_five_letters(secret_message)
+puts last_five_letters(secret_message)
 ```

-**NOTE:** Make sure you copy paste the backslashes \: they escape the line breaks to keep `secret_message` a single-line string.
+**NOTE:** Make sure you copy paste the backslashes `\`: they [escape](https://blog.appsignal.com/2016/12/21/ruby-magic-escaping-in-ruby.html) the line breaks to keep `secret_message` a single-line string.
 Making your regular expressions match multiline strings can be harder than expected, as explained in this [StackOverflow answer](https://stackoverflow.com/questions/4257071/ruby-regex-matches-start-of-line-even-without-m-modifier/4257912#4257912)!